Hamza417/Inure/README.md

 renderer and a beautiful animation framework.
 There's also an implementation for PC like mouse hover effects and click interactions for tablet and PC users.

-Along with it own UI perks, Inure also supports dynamic Material You colors with split accent and theme color modes.
+Along with it own UI perks, Inure also supports dynamic Material You colors with dedicated accent and theme color modes.

 See the [concise list of features of the app here](./FEATURES.md).